-For businesses with more complex and larger customer bases, the WhatsApp Business API programme can optimise responses accordingly to the customer’s queries.
+For businesses with more complex and larger customer bases, the WhatsApp Business API programme can optimize responses accordingly to the customer’s queries.
 Businesses can engage their customers with suggestions that prompt interaction with them.

 Brands can also access marketing insights from Facebook IQ when they establish a business profile in WhatsApp.
 Through the WhatsApp Business API, messages can be sent efficiently to a larger customer base.
-Timely notifications can be sent to customers and this ultimately becomes a product launch or press release, but on a personalised scale.
+Timely notifications can be sent to customers and this ultimately becomes a product launch or press release, but on a personalized scale.

 The Future of WhatsApp Business